Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 ### Create the Application Load balancer
 1. Prior to creating the Application Load Balancer, the Target Group must first be created to ensure that when the ECS Sevcie creates the tags, It will add those tags to the Target Group then the Application Load Balancer can route traffic to the tags in the target group.Ensure that when creating the Target Group IPv4 address type and HTTP at Port 80 is selected.
-2. After thae tags have been created create the Applicaton Load Balancer within the VPC ensuring both Public Subnet AZ1 and AZ2 Availability Zones are selected as an Application Load Balancer always have to have a reach to the Public and not the Private Subnets.
+2. After the tags have been created, create the Applicaton Load Balancer within the VPC ensuring both Public Subnet AZ1 and AZ2 Availability Zones are selected as an Application Load Balancer always have to have a reach to the Public and not the Private Subnets.
 Under Security Group, remove the default seeting and select the Application Load Balancer security Group which was created .

 ### Certificate Manager
 1. Register for a SSL Certificate from the AWS Certificate Manager which will be used to encrypt all communications between the web browser and web servers.
 Ensure to select 'DNS Validation' which is the method also recommended.